-Projects S1 through S3 will provide new sidewalks in the Downtown Core as needed to connect or replace existing sidewalks that do not meet the needs of the walking public.
-The specific projects for Warm Springs Road and 4th Street should be implemented as soon as practical and the lump-sum Project S1 allows the city to be flexible in identifying areas of needed improvement or replacement.
+Projects S1 through S3 will provide new sidewalks in the Downtown Core as needed to connect or replace existing sidewalks that do not meet the needs of the walking public or current standards.
+The specific projects for Warm Springs Road and 4th Street should be implemented as soon as practical.
+The lump-sum Project S1 allows the city to be flexible in identifying areas of needed improvement or replacement.

 The projects listed in Table 7 should continue to be evaluated and scheduled as appropriate to address the needs and goals of Ketchum.
-Project F5, implement paid parking downtown, has been discussed for several years.
+Project F5, Implement Paid Parking Downtown, has been discussed for several years.
 Identifying the right structure, turnover rates desired, and locations is important to make it a successful program.
-Project F1, 4th Street closure to motor vehicles, should be reviewed with the public and nearby stakeholders.
-The best way to implement this change to promote pedestrian streetscape and bicycle passage should be designed and installed.
+Project F1, 4th Street evaluation, should develop alternative designs to promote active transportation modes and should be reviewed with the public and nearby stakeholders.
+An agreed upon alternative to implement these changes to promote pedestrian streetscape and bicycle passage should be designed and installed.

 Ketchum should conduct a concept study to thoroughly review the potential Warm Springs Road/10th Street/Lewis Street intersection concept alternatives presented in Figure 15 and Figure 16 and potentially other alternatives in more detail.
-Improvements are needed to serve future travel demand; this factor and other important features and constraints, including access, storm water drainage, utility needs and conflict, and ROW impacts and issues, should be evaluated to identify the best solution to improving these intersections for all modes of transportation.
+Improvements are needed to serve future travel demand; this factor and other important features and constraints, including access, storm water drainage, utility needs and conflict, and ROW impacts and issues, should be evaluated to identify the best solution for improving these intersections for all modes of transportation.
 Once this solution is identified and approved by Ketchum, the project can move into construction.

-The Main Street Lane Reconfiguration Study, Future Project F4, should follow the suggestions and FHWA criteria described in Section 5.5.5 of this Plan and the FHWA's Road Diet Informational Guide.
+The Main Street Lane Reconfiguration Study, Future Project F4, should follow the suggestions and FHWA criteria described in Section 5.5.4 of this Plan and the FHWA's Road Diet

+Informational Guide.
 This will potentially be a big change to downtown Ketchum and will require support and coordination with ITD as well as other communities and users within Blaine County.